Top Tips to Effectively Combat Stress

-We’ve all been there; there’s a last-minute deadline approaching, something really expensive breaks all of a sudden and you didn’t budget for it, or your pet is suddenly feeling unwell.
-Stress plays a big part in our lives but as long as it short-lived it actually keeps us interested and motivated.
-Sometimes, however, stress slowly creeps into our lives, turning into an overwhelming problem without us realising.
+We’ve all been there; there’s a last-minute deadline approaching, something really expensive suddenly breaks and you didn’t budget for it, or your pet is suddenly feeling unwell.
+Stress plays a big part in our lives.
+When stress is short-lived, it actually keeps us interested and motivated.
+Sometimes, however, stress slowly creeps into our lives, turning into an overwhelming problem without us realising or noticing.
 And if that happens, it can quickly wreak havoc on our mental and physical health, our work, and our relationships.
 That’s why effectively managing your stress to reduce its negative impact is so important.

 Break down your tasks

-Looking at the whole bunch of tasks that need doing can quickly feel overwhelming.
-So rather than trying to do everything at once, try focusing on the task that’s in front of you.
-This will make you feel more relaxed AND improve the quality of your work at the same time because you’re giving it your full attention.
+Looking at the whole list of tasks that need doing can quickly become overwhelming.
+So rather than trying to do everything at once, try focusing on one task at a time.
+This will make you feel more relaxed and improve the quality of your work because you’re giving it your full attention, without distractions.
 Don’t know where to start?
-Don’t worry, as with everything, learning how to break down tasks takes some practice.
-Our best tip: If you feel your thoughts drifting off while you’re working on a task, step away from it and re-focus.
+Don’t worry.
+As with everything, learning how to break down tasks takes some practice.
+Our best tip: if you feel your thoughts drifting off while you’re working on a task, step away from it and re-focus.
 And only when you feel like your focus has been restored should you start working on it again.

 Prioritisation is key

-Your to-do list is endless, and you have one meeting after the next.
+Your to-do list is endless, and you have one task or meeting after the next.
 This can quickly become overwhelming.
 First off, don’t forget that you’re only human!
-And some days you might be able to do the job of ten people but on other days you might be struggling to do the job of one person.
-To not get stressed out by these slower days, it’s important that the tasks on your to-do list are prioritised properly.
-And if you still feel stressed, consider reducing your commitments to only the ones that are absolutely important.
-This means saying ‘No’ if you have to say ‘No’.
-Many of us will notoriously say ‘Yes’ because we don’t want to feel like we’re letting anyone down.
-But by saying ‘Yes’ all the time, we often let ourselves down because we’re putting too much on our plate.
+Some days you may be able to do the job of ten people, but on other days you might be struggling to do the job of one person.
+To avoid feeling stressed out by these slower days, it’s important that the tasks on your to-do list are prioritised properly.
+And if you still feel stressed after prioritising, consider reducing your commitments to only the ones that are absolutely crucial.
+This means saying ‘no’ if you have to say ‘no’.
+Many of us will notoriously say ‘yes’ because we don’t want to feel like we’re letting anyone down.
+But by saying ‘Yes’ all the time, we often let ourselves down by putting too much on our plates and over-committing ourselves.

 Get going!